pasqal-io/starlight-client-mermaid/packages/starlight-client-mermaid/README.md

 # `starlight-client-mermaid`

-Client-side support for Mermaid diagrams in Starlight
+Client-side support for Mermaid diagrams in Starlight.

 ## Documentation